MicrosoftDocs/edge-developer/microsoft-edge/webview2/how-to/set-preview-channel.md

 When you test a prerelease SDK package, you need to direct your application to use a preview channel of Microsoft Edge (Beta, Dev, or Canary), instead of defaulting to using the WebView2 Runtime.
 Several approaches for doing this are explained below.

 The WebView2 Runtime doesn't have the latest experimental WebView2 APIs.
 For your WebView2 code to run when using experimental APIs in a prerelease SDK, your client (on a development machine) needs to have a Microsoft Edge preview channel.
-The Canary preview channel is recommended, because it is ahead of the other channels and has the latest experimental APIs.
+The Canary preview channel is recommended, because it's ahead of the other channels and has the latest experimental APIs.

 The prerelease SDK works together with a preview channel as follows: